 Ensure that your mobile phone has international roaming switched on, so that you can reach your loved ones in case of an emergency.
 Do remember that international calling can be very expensive so look into alternative calling methods.

 Have some form of identification on you so you can prove who you are.
-If you do not feel comfortable carrying your passport around, bring your driver’s license and a photocopy of your passport.
+If you do not feel comfortable carrying your passport around, bring your driver’s licence and a photocopy of your passport.

 Have some emergency cash